East Dulwich Area Guide

 Tight with Victorian terraces, the area grew fast during the Industrial Revolution and is sparingly interspersed with post-war infill.
 Every type of Victorian home can be found here, from two-bedroom half-houses to six-bedroom sprawlers.
 Homes hugging Lordship Lane range from semis with 70-foot gardens to cottages with London roofs.

 Restaurants are plentiful.
-Franklin’s has been a local favourite ever since it opened.
-Since opening, Yama Momo has proved is worth as a notable Japanese with a vast range of saki, while The Palmerston and Bonne Bouffe are also excellent.
-Laid back eats can be had at Thai Corner Café, where guests can bring their own booze, or at reliably good pizzeria Franca Manca.
+Franklin’s has been a local favourite ever since it opened, Yama Momo has proved is worth as a notable Japanese with a vast range of saki and Bonne Bouffe is also excellent.
+Laid back eats can be had at Thai Corner Café, where guests can bring their own booze, Blue Brick Café (a vegetarian not-so-greasy spoon) or the reliably good pizzeria, Franca Manca.
 Quick bites are paired with wine at Terriors East Dulwich, grab a burger at Gourmet Burger Kitchen or MEATLiquor, or go for plant-based lunch at Spinach.
 Both Italians, Restorante Olivelli and il Mirto are also popular.
 House of Tipler is a cocktail bar that encourages dancing, while the area’s greatest boozers include The East Dulwich Tavern, The Great Exhibition, The Actress, The Lordship , The Cherry Tree and The Bishop.
 There’s a fair sprinkling of coffee shops including a Café Nero.

-Grab gym-wear at Sweaty Betty, sustainable homeware at Karavan Eco , or decorative furnishings at Lush Designs.
-Green-fingered folk will adore Forest and Pearspring (both specialise in house plants and accessories) and Rope and Vine.
-There are two exceptional bookshops, Rye Books and Chener Books.
+Grab gym-wear at Sweaty Betty, sustainable homeware at Karavan Eco or decorative furnishings at Lush Designs.
+Green-fingered folk will adore Forest and Pearspring (both specialise in house plants and accessories), bookworms will appreciate both Rye Books and Chener Books.